nrccstat/Tennis-AI/README.md

 - Calculates Elo ratings for all players
 - Predicts match outcomes and win probabilities
 - Interactive Streamlit UI for user-friendly predictions
+- Custom CSS styling for a modern, polished interface
 - Modular code for easy extension and experimentation

 ## Methodology